iog-edu-ke2023/cardano-dev-2023/docs/README.md

 4. Thibaut C. [Texas Hold'em: The Little Haskeller](https://leanpub.com/texasholdem-tlh).leanpub.com; 2019.

->A long article, written in the Quesntion and Answer format.
+>A long article, written in the Question and Answer format.
 Like the Little Schemer.

 5. Penner C. [Optics By Example: Functional Lenses In Haskell](https://leanpub.com/optics-by-example). leanpub.com; 2020.